Talkdesk/api/reporting-api/README.md

 2.  `GET /reports/calls/jobs/{id}` to check on the report status.
 When the report is created this request will be automatically redirected to download the file.
 3.  `GET /reports/calls/files/{id}` to download the report once it has been generated.

+### Report Types

+The report types available for generation in the Reporting API are the following:

+- calls
+- user_status

 ### Creating a report job

 The API currently supports generation of calls reports.